miyadaiku/miyadaiku-docs/doc/contents/en/guide/index.rst

 filters
-   Specify search criteria for the article to be displayed as a dictionary.
-The keys of the dictionary are name of property to search, and the values is a list of values to be selected.
+   Specify search criteria for the article to match as a dictionary.
+The keys of the dictionary are name of property to search, and the values is a list of values to match.

-   If omitted, all articles whose property `` draft`` is ``false`` are displayed.
+   If omitted, all articles whose property ``draft`` is ``false`` are displayed.

    .. code-block:: yaml
-      :caption: Display only Japanese articles with category 'news' or 'event'
+      :caption: Display Japanese articles with category 'news' or 'event'

       type: index   # Set the type of YAML file as index
       filters: